A mother and her young son look at each other near a window

 Getting support from the GP

-Counsellors and therapists can help your child to make sense of how they’re feeling and work with them to find ways of coping.
-It’s a good idea to find a counsellor or therapist who’s experienced in working with autistic children and young people.
+Counsellors and therapists can help your child to make sense of how they’re feeling.
+They can also work with them to find ways of coping.
+Find a counsellor or therapist who has done some specific training around working with autistic children and young people, and who is experienced in working in this area.

 Counselling and therapy

-If your child’s needs cannot be met within the school, they may be entitled to an Education, Health and Care (EHC) assessment and plan (EHCP).
-The assessment is carried out by your local authority, who also write the plan with input from other professionals such as an Educational Psychologist.
-If your child receives a plan, it will detail how the extra support they need will be provided and by whom.
+If your child’s needs cannot be met by the school, they may be able to have an assessment for an Education, Health and Care plan (EHCP).
+This is carried out by your local authority.
+If an EHCP is put in place, it outlines how the extra support your child needs will be provided.

-Your local authority should provide an overview of the support available in your area for children, young people and adults with Special Educational Needs and Disabilities (SEND).
+Your local authority should provide a list of the services available in your area to support children and adults with Special Educational Needs and Disabilities (SEND).
+You can find your local offer by searching online.
+Or you can call your local council to ask for this information.

 Trust your instincts.
 You know your child best and if your gut is telling you something is there, don't be afraid to push for further investigation and support.